blin/proof-checking-euclid/README.md

 * You can find the full list of renames in [sed_renames.txt](./sed_renames.txt).
-* Following lemmas are introduced to make it easier to use some of the definitions and to make sense of whta is going on:
+* Following lemmas are introduced to make it easier to use some of the definitions and to make sense of what is going on:
   * lemma_s_incirc_centre
   * lemma_s_oncirc_radius
   * lemma_s_outcirc_beyond_perimeter